 During 1974-75, Terrance’s enduring passion and interest in philosophy led him to live and work at the Findhorn Foundation in Northern Scotland and, in 1976, he founded the “Awareness Centre” at Chatswood in Sydney as well as teaching and lecturing extensively on the “Potential of the human spirit”.

 During this period, he gave many TV, Radio and newspaper interviews with a 20 minute weekly stint on Double J, exploring philosophy, spiritually and many “New Age concepts with presenter, Sandy McCutcheon.
-Quickly the Centre was especially successful with over 30 volunteers who helped run a number of programs, the lecture theatre, which would hold 120 people, a restaurant, a bookshop and a number of dedicated workshop rooms.
+Quickly the Centre was successful with over 30 volunteers who helped run a number of programs, the lecture theatre, which would hold 120 people, a restaurant, a bookshop and a number of dedicated workshop rooms.

-In 1978/79 Terrance went through a huge change in his view of New Age spirituality and associated philosophies, deciding to withdrew from the Homeland Foundation and Trust, the Awareness Centre, Findhorn and all other related commitments.
+In 1978/79 Terrance went through a huge change in his view of New Age spirituality and associated philosophies, deciding to withdraw from the Homeland Foundation and Trust, the Awareness Centre, Findhorn and all other related commitments.

 In 1980, he spent a year living in the US where he attended many lectures on Philosophy, some with the great thinker and philosopher, J. Krishnamurti.

 On leaving the Homeland Foundation Trust in 1979, Terrance, for the next 3 years, continued leading workshops and giving major talks, exploring consciousness, human potential and the profound beauty of existence.
 All subjects he believed were immediate and relevant but not necessarily belonging or coupled to any ideology or particular spiritual philosophy.